bhushanvp/Forbes-QOTD/README.md

 1. ***Notification Sound*** - Currently set to "Windows-XP startup sound" To make any changes to it :-
       1. Download a .wav music
-      2. Rename it to notify.wav
+      2. Rename it to 'notify.wav'
       3. Copy it to the resources dir

 2. ***Notification Icon*** - Currently set as Forbes logo